SereDef/GenR-metadata-app/README.md

 **Note**: most of the remaining columns are <ins>already assigned</ins> automatically, but please correct them if you spot errors or missing values.
 These include **`data_source`** and **`timepoint`**, which you can assign in the app, but also: `n_observed`,`var_type`,`orig_file`,`n_total`, `n_missing`, and `desctiptives`.
 It you notice something wrong with these, please report it in the [issues document](https://docs.google.com/spreadsheets/d/1hCDNHtlB_ksVX5toP3CQIDAVbHS9w8Xi3ZPkW79DIns/edit#gid=0).

+Anything else that you can't find information about or you are just not sure, note it in the [issues document](https://docs.google.com/spreadsheets/d/1hCDNHtlB_ksVX5toP3CQIDAVbHS9w8Xi3ZPkW79DIns/edit#gid=0) se we can look into it together, or ask datamanagement for help.

 <hr>

 Thank you so much for helping and good luck with the assignment!
+Please remember that if anything isn't working very well or you just would like it to be more efficient, feel free to ask, maybe I can help.

+Cheers!